EmpiresCommunity/ECSProjectiles/README.md

 * split code into ECS modules you can easily enable or disable. (pretty simple for now and really needs dependency management)
 * UE4 ScriptStructs paired with each USTRUCTed FLECS component automatically for planned reflection.
 * no editor support at all!
+* We don't use any of the multithreading features of FLECS itself

 The FLECS world is ticked in a UWorldSubsystem by subscribing itself as a tickable delegate.

 ## ECSProjectiles modules

 ### ECSProjectileModule_SimpleSim
 Super simple ballistics projectile simulation that makes bullets go forward, fall from gravity, and even ricochet off surfaces.
 Definitely not done.
+Linetraces are all multithreaded in a simple parralelfor and use collision settings from the project's ECCprojectile settings.
 ### ECSProjectileModule_Niagara
 This ECSmodule spawns an actor that holds a Niagara system that accepts bullet position arrays to render.
 There is also some early support for just one Niagara system per bullet but you should probably not do that for anything there is more than 10 of.